kubevirt/kubevirtci/K8S.md

 `screen -ls` shows the open screens.
 `screen -XS <ID> quit` closes an open session.
 Close all zombies and shutdown screen gracefully if you plan to open a new one instead.

+## Container image cache
+In order to have a local cache of container images:
+1. Run your proxy (see for example https://github.com/rpardini/docker-registry-proxy)
+2. Get the IP:PORT of the proxy and run `export KUBEVIRTCI_PROXY=http://<IP>:<PORT>`
+3. Run `cluster-up` flow as usual